PabloMartinFluvia/game-ticTacToe-javascript/README.md

 # game TicTacToe
-- This project has educational purpose.
+- This project has an educational purpose.
 - Src code has been provided during [master of programming and software design](https://escuela.it/masters/master-programacion-diseno-software).
 - Domain Model and version's requisites are [here](https://github.com/USantaTecla-0-domains/game-ticTacToe)